Farmhouse Fall Decor Home Tour

-If you had the option to build a house from scratch or take on an old fixer upper, what would you choose?
-Don't answer that just yet, because this home tour is about to change your whole perspective.
-As always, please give a warm vintage welcome to Rachel from Sugar Maple Farmhouse
+If you had the option to build a house from scratch or take on an old fixer-upper, what would you choose?
+Don't answer that just yet, because this farmhouse fall decor home tour is about to change your whole perspective.
+As always, please give a warm vintage welcome to Rachel from Sugar Maple Farmhouse.

 Home Tour Series: